ZihCode/ZihCode/README.md

 #### Hey Bro 👋
 My name is ***Zykee Lu***,and I currently live in **Shenzhen,China** and I come from **Northeast China**.

-I write open source projects about audio and image algorthms in github.
+I write projects about audio algorthms in github.

 - I graduated from ***Communication University of China(CUC) last year(2022)***,majoring in Broadcasting and Television Engineering.
   ************************************************************************************************************************************